DavideSaccardo/Solar-system/README.txt

 To compile: c++ -o run.x *.cpp

-Authors: Federico Nardi, Davide Saccardo, Lorenzo Speri.
+This project was realized in collaboration with Federico Nardi and Lorenzo Speri at the University of Oslo (Norway).